List of Luke Cage characters: Danny Rand / Iron Fist

 Danny Rand / Iron Fist (portrayed by Finn Jones) is a billionaire Buddhist monk, co-CEO of Rand Enterprises, and martial arts expert with the ability to call upon the mystical power of the Iron Fist, who Luke partnered with during his investigation of the Hand during the events in The Defenders.

 Danny Rand and Colleen Wing give Misty Knight a robotic arm to replace the one that she lost.
 He later helps Luke Cage in searching for Bushmaster.

+Jones is set to reprise his role in the third season of Daredevil: Born Again (2027) on Disney+.

 Blake Tower

 Blake Tower (portrayed by Stephen Rider) is a New York assistant district attorney.
 He was first seen outside Harlem's Paradise where Diamondback was holding hostages.
 In Season Two, he prosecuted against Mariah Dillard at her arraignment.

 Recurring characters

 The following is a list of guest characters that have recurring roles throughout the series.
 The characters are listed by the MCU media or season in which they first appeared.

 Introduced in other TV series

 Benjamin "Big Ben" Donovan

 Benjamin "Big Ben" Donovan (portrayed by Danny Johnson as an adult, Chaundre Hall-Broomfield as a young man) is a lawyer known for representing high-profile criminals such as Stokes, Dillard and Wilson Fisk.

 Johnson reprises his role from Daredevil.